-It is well known that the continuous Painlev\'e equations are obtained from deformation theory of linear differential equations of $2 \times 2$ matrix type (see \cite{JM81-2}).
-The continuous Painlev\'e equations are given as the form of compatibility condition between a linear differential equation and its differential deformation equation.
+The continuous Painlev\'e equations are obtained from deformation theory of linear differential equations of $2 \times 2$ matrix type (see \cite{JM81-2}).
+The continuous Painlev\'e equations are given as the forms of the compatibility conditions between the linear differential equations and the corresponding differential deformation equations.

-The $d$-Painlev\'e equations of type $D_4^{(1)}$ and its degeneration can be characterized by the same linear differential equation as the continuous Painlev\'e equations and its additive deformation (Schlesinger transformation).
+The $d$-Painlev\'e equation of type $D_4^{(1)}$ and its degeneration can be characterized by the same linear differential equations as the corresponding continuous Painlev\'e equations and additive deformations (Schlesinger transformations).
 For example, some $2 \times 2$ matrix Lax pairs for types from $d$-$D_4^{(1)}$ to $d$-$A_1^{(1)}$ have been derived in \cite{GORS98}, using a Schlesinger transformation of differential equations.
-We call the linear differential equation ``{\it the differential Lax form}".
-The $d$-Painlev\'e equations of type $E_8^{(1)}$, $E_7^{(1)}$ and $E_6^{(1)}$ do not correspond to any continuous Painlev\'e equation, and the differential $2 \times 2$ matrix Lax forms of these $d$-Painlev\'e equations have never been known.
-However, some $6 \times 6$, $4 \times 4$ and $3 \times 3$ matrix Lax forms have been constructed as certain Fuchsian system of differential equations in \cite{Boalch09} for types $d$-$E_8^{(1)}$, $d$-$E_7^{(1)}$ and $d$-$E_6^{(1)}$ respectively.
+We call the linear differential equation the ``{\it differential Lax form}".
+The $d$-Painlev\'e equations of type $E_8^{(1)}$, $E_7^{(1)}$ and $E_6^{(1)}$ do not correspond to any continuous Painlev\'e equation, and the differential $2 \times 2$ matrix Lax forms of these $d$-Painlev\'e equations have been unknown.
+However, some $6 \times 6$, $4 \times 4$ and $3 \times 3$ matrix Lax forms have been constructed as a certain Fuchsian system of differential equations in \cite{Boalch09} for types $d$-$E_8^{(1)}$, $d$-$E_7^{(1)}$ and $d$-$E_6^{(1)}$ respectively.

-On the other hand, It is also known that all the $d$-Painlev\'e equations are obtained from compatibility condition of a linear additive (difference) equation and its additive deformation (e.g. additive matrix type \cite{AB06}, additive scalar type \cite{KNY17,Nagao16}).
-For example, some 2 $\times$ 2 matrix Lax forms have been obtained utilizing moduli spaces of difference connection on $\mathbb{P}^1$ in \cite{AB06} for type $d$-$E_6^{(1)}$ and $d$-$D_4^{(1)}$.
+On the other hand, it is also known that all the $d$-Painlev\'e equations are obtained from a compatibility condition of a linear additive (difference) equation and its additive deformation (e.g. additive matrix type \cite{AB06}, additive scalar type \cite{KNY17,Nagao16}).
+For example, some 2 $\times$ 2 matrix Lax forms have been obtained utilizing moduli spaces of difference connections on $\mathbb{P}^1$ in \cite{AB06} for type $d$-$E_6^{(1)}$ and $d$-$D_4^{(1)}$.
 We call the linear additive (difference) equation the ``{\it additive (difference) Lax form}".
-Incidentally, all the scalar differential/discrete (i.e. elliptic-, $q$-, additive) Lax forms for the continuous/discrete Painlev\'e equations have been completely summarized in \cite{KNY17}.